 What is a timber survey?

-A timber survey is a detailed inspection of the wooden structures within a property to assess their condition and identify any signs of damage or decay.
-It is typically carried out by a timber surveyor or specialist, often in conjunction with a damp survey, as timber issues are frequently linked to dampness.
+A timber survey is a thorough inspection of the wooden structures within a property to assess their condition and identify any signs of damage or decay.
+Typically carried out by a timber surveyor or specialist, it is often done alongside a damp survey, as timber issues are frequently associated with dampness.

 Key Aspects of a Timber Survey: